‘Outcome’ reached in trial of Kim Potter over the shooting of Daunte Wright

 Jurors began deliberating on Monday afternoon after the prosecution and the defence delivered their closing arguments.

-In total, they have deliberated across four days and more than 27 hours.
+In total, the 12 men and women have deliberated across four days and more than 27 hours.
 By comparison, jurors deliberated for 10 hours back in April before finding another white Minnesota police officer, Derek Chauvin, guilty of the murder of Black man George Floyd.

 The jury showed signs that they were struggling to reach a verdict on Tuesday afternoon when they sent a question to the judge asking what they should do if they couldn’t reach an unanimous verdict.